Generic Name: onabotulinumtoxina (ON-a-BOT-ue-LYE-num-TOX-in-AY)

 - OnabotulinumtoxinA is usually given as an injection at your doctor's office, hospital, or clinic.

-- If you miss a dose of onabotulinumtoxinA, contact your doctor.
+- If you miss a dose of OnabotulinumtoxinA, contact your doctor right away.

 Important safety information:

-- OnabotulinumtoxinA may cause loss of strength, weakness, blurred vision, or drooping eyelids.
+- OnabotulinumtoxinA may cause dizziness, drowsiness, loss of strength, weakness, blurred vision, or drooping eyelids.
 These effects may be worse if you take it with alcohol or certain medicines.
-Use onabotulinumtoxinA with caution.
+Use OnabotulinumtoxinA with caution.
 Do not drive or perform other possibly unsafe tasks until you know how you react to it.

-- Do not switch brands of onabotulinumtoxinA.
+- Do not switch between OnabotulinumtoxinA and other brands of OnabotulinumtoxinA or other types of botulinum toxin products.
 Contact your doctor if you have any questions.

-- OnabotulinumtoxinA should not be used in CHILDREN younger than 18 years old; safety and effectiveness in these children have not been confirmed.
+- OnabotulinumtoxinA should be used with extreme caution in CHILDREN younger than 12 years old; safety and effectiveness in these children have not been confirmed.

 - PREGNANCY and BREAST-FEEDING: If you become pregnant, contact your doctor.
-You will need to discuss the benefits and risks of using onabotulinumtoxinA while you are pregnant.
-It is not known if onabotulinumtoxinA is found in breast milk.
-If you are or will be breast-feeding while you use onabotulinumtoxinA, check with your doctor.
+You will need to discuss the benefits and risks of using OnabotulinumtoxinA while you are pregnant.
+It is not known if this medicine is found in breast milk.
+If you are or will be breast-feeding while you use OnabotulinumtoxinA, check with your doctor.
 Discuss any possible risks to your baby.

 All medicines may cause side effects, but many people have no, or minor, side effects.
 Check with your doctor if any of these most COMMON side effects persist or become bothersome: